sendilkumarmv/host-app/README.md

+# Active Branch : CurrentLocation

 # HostApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.3.
+Solution is ready with aws Elasticbeanstalk deployment settings.

+# Local Api
+Clone and setup local for Api https://github.com/sendilkumarmv/weather-app.
+Asp.NET Core 3.1 Web API application provides all api endpoint.
+Solution is ready with aws Elasticbeanstalk deployment settings.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Update Local Api app whitelistings in case this runs in different port.

 ## Code scaffolding